cap-js-community/websocket/README.md

 ###### Custom Adapter

-A custom websocket adapter implementation can be provided via relative path set configuration of `cds.websocket.adapter.impl`.
+A custom websocket adapter implementation can be provided via a path relative to the project root with the configuration `cds.websocket.adapter.impl` (e.g. `cds.websocket.adapter.impl: './adapter/xyz.js'`).

 The custom adapter class needs to implement the following functions:

 - **on(service, path)**: Register an adapter subscription
 - **emit(service, path, message)**: Emit an adapter event message

-In addition, it can implement the following class functions (optional):
+In addition, it can implement the following functions (optional):

 - **constructor(server, config)**: Setup instance on creation
 - **setup()**: Perform some async setup activities (optional)